APLMOOC/APLMOOC/docs/course/ch2/part1.md

 15626
 ```

-Here, we "assigned" to an operator called a *quad*.
+Here, we "assigned" to a symbol called a *quad*.
 All this does is print whatever is assigned to it to the screen.
 The developers of APL picked this because it looks kinda like a (arguably, vertical) computer monitor.

-!!! note "Typing the quad operator `⎕`"
+!!! note "Typing the quad symbol `⎕`"

     Prefix method: <kbd>PREFIX</kbd> <kbd>L</kbd>